Connect with us

 Thermo isolation plant

-Nine months into the deal, preliminary construction work related to the project is already underway, including construction of a thermo isolation plant in Tabora region to fabricate covers for the underground pipes.
+Nine months into the deal, preliminary construction work related to the project is already underway, including the construction of a thermo isolation plant in the Tabora region to fabricate covers for the underground pipes.

 At 1,443 kilometres, the Hoima-Tanga crude oil pipeline is expected to be the longest electrically heated crude oil pipeline in the world.